fishermanxx/ENGG5104-ComputerVision/homework3_HSflow/README.md

 ****
 ## **Background**
-Motion estimation among a sequence of images is a widely used task in computer vision, such as image segmentation, object classification, and driver assistance.
+Motion estimation among a sequence of images is a widely used task in computer vision, such as image segmentation, object classification, and driver assistance. <br />
 In this community, researchers use **‘optical flow’** to describe the motion field.
 ‘Optical flow’ is a dense vector field, where a 2D displacement vector is calculated for each pixel.
 The displacement vector points to its corresponding pixel from another image.